Riley-Py/UWaterloo-Work/Long-Term Memory.md

 - Ebbinghaus, after doing an experiment involving memory, plotted a forgetting curve, where he assumed that the more forgetting, the more effort it would take to relearn the list
 	- Forgetting is rapid at first and then levels off ![[Pasted image 20250408130914.png]]
 - *Paired associates learning* - participants hear lists of pairs of words, and then the experimenter presents the first word in each pair
-	- *Proactive Interference* - previous learning can make retention of subsequent learning more difficult
+	- *Proactive Interference* - previous learning can make retention of subsequent learning more difficult (learning French, then German -> the recall of German will be worse)
+	- *Retroactive Interference* - Subsequent learning can make the retention of previous learning more difficult (learning French, then German -> the recall of French will be worse)
-	- *Retroactive Interference* - Subseq
+	-